 Do you do free sample edits?

 I do not offer free sample edits, due to my experience, time constraints, and the fact that short sample edits lend themselves more to line edits than developmental edits.
-However, I am happy to edit partials (such as 25 or 50 pages) at the above per page rates.
+However, I am happy to edit partials (such as 50 pages) at the above per page rates.

 If you have some publishing experience (as defined in the rates section) and are querying about the lower rates, I will read a sample of your pages to verify the best price option, but this won’t include any editing.

 Do you offer any repeat client discounts?